Replaced gut-feel decisions with a repeatable loop across an 8-app subscription portfolio.

 - Trade-off accepted: Less local variation in some journeys.

-- Resulting implication: Faster alignment and lower rework without flattening each product’s positioning.
+- Result: Faster alignment and lower rework without flattening each product’s positioning.

 - Options considered: Expand feature breadth quickly; improve perceived quality and control first; split effort evenly.